-- (a) An Official who receives gift(s) of lodging, transportation, or entertainment from a person or vendor that reasonably appear to exceed \$100.00 in aggregate value for the previous twelve months must file with the City Secretary a Conflict Disclosure statement pursuant to Local Government Code chapter 176 containing the following information: - (1) The date the gift was received and who received it; - (2) A description of the gift; - (3) The fair market value of the gift; - (4) The name, address and employer of the person who provided the gift; - (5) The name of any organization or individual represented by the person or on whose behalf the person was acting in providing the gift; - (6) A statement that the aggregate value of the gift(s) are believed to exceed the sum of \$100.00. - (b) An Official who receives gift(s) of food from a person or vendor that reasonably appear to exceed \$100.00 in aggregate value for the previous twelve months if received as a gift, or \$500.00 in individual value if received as a guest, must file with the City Secretary a Conflict Disclosure statement pursuant to Local Government Code chapter 176 containing the following information: - (1) The date the gift was received and who received it; - (2) A description of the gift; - (3) The fair market value of the gift; - (4) The name, address and employer of the person who provided the gift; - (5) The name of any organization or individual represented by the person or on whose behalf the person was acting in providing the gift; - (6) A statement that the aggregate value of the gift(s) are believed to exceed the sum of: - a. \$100.00 if received as a gift; or - b. \$500.00 if received as a guest.

-- (c) A Conflicts Disclosure statement required by (a) or (b), above, must be filed no later than 5 p.m. on the seventh business day after the date on which the Official becomes aware of the facts that required the filing of the statement. - (d) A Conflicts Disclosure statement required by (a) or (b), above, is required to be filed by an Official for gifts received by a Relative pursuant to the requirements of Local Government Code Chapter 176. - (e) The requirements of (a) and (b), above, do not apply to a gift or other benefit conferred on account of kinship or a personal, professional, or business relationship independent of the status of the recipient as an Official. - (f) This section does not apply to any gift that is required to be and is reported under any other state law, including a required election campaign filing.
+- \An official who receives gift(s) of lodging, transportation, or entertainment-from a person or vendor that reasonably appear to exceed \$100.00 in aggregate value for the previous twelve months must file with the city secretary a conflict disclosure statement pursuant to V.T.C.A.
+Local Government Code ch.
+176 containing the following information: - (1) The date the gift was received and who received it; - (2) A description of the gift; - (3) The fair market value of the gift; - The name, address and employer of the person who provided the gift; (4) - The name of any organization or individual represented by the person or on whose behalf the person (5) was acting in providing the gift; and - A statement that the aggregate value of the gift(s) are believed to exceed the sum of \$100.00. - An official who receives gift(s) of food from a person or vendor that reasonably appear to exceed \$100.00 in aggregate value for the previous twelve months if received as a gift, or \$500.00 in individual value if received as a guest, must file with the city secretary a conflict disclosure statement pursuant to V.T.C.A.
+Local Government Code ch.
+176 containing the following information: - (1) The date the gift was received and who received it; - (2) A description of the gift; - (3) The fair market value of the gift; - The name, address and employer of the person who provided the gift; - The name of any organization or individual represented by the person or on whose behalf the person was acting in providing the gift; - A statement that the aggregate value of the gift(s) are believed to exceed the sum of: - \$100.00 if received as a gift; or - \$500.00 if received as a guest. - A conflicts disclosure statement required by (a) or (b), above, must be filed no later than 5:00 p.m. on the seventh business day after the date on which the official becomes aware of the facts that required the filing of the statement. - A conflicts disclosure statement required by (a) or (b), above, is required to be filed by an official for gifts received by a relative pursuant to the requirements of V.T.C.A.
+Local Government Code ch.
+176. - The requirements of (a) and (b), above, do not apply to a gift or other benefit conferred on account of kinship or a personal, professional, or business relationship independent of the status of the recipient as an official. - This section does not apply to any gift that is required to be and is reported under any other state law, including a required election campaign filing.

 Sec.
 2-79.
-Abstention from Participation
+Abstention from participation.